asvarga/OrdinalArithmetic/README.md

 - Successor function on `Ord`, with proof that it preserves nf
 - Addition on `Ord'`, but without proof that it preserves nf

 I've failed to prove that addition preserves cnf.
 Combining the 3 cases involved in addition with the 3 cases involved in `nf` of each of the 2 arguments has led to an explosion in cases that I can't reconcile.
-The real problem stems from the fact that once I've pattern `\elim`-ed on `(x, nfx)` as `(ord x a xn xb, nfx)`, I can't further refine `(xa, xb)` and update what I know about `nfx`.
+The real problem stems from the fact that once I've pattern `\elim`-ed on `(x, nfx)` as `(ord xa xn xb, nfx)`, I can't further refine `(xa, xb)` and update what I know about `nfx`.

 #### Ordinals2.ard